NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Disarming Assault.md

 **Prerequisites** trained in Athletics
 * * *
 You attack with enough force to knock the weapon out of your foe's hands.
-Make a melee Strike; if you hit, you can attempt an Athletics check to [[Actions/Disarm|Disarm]] that foe.
+Make a melee Strike; if you hit, you can attempt an Athletics check to [[Actions/Disarm|Disarm]] that enemy.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*